dbaldwin/DroneBlocks-Tello-Simulator-With-Python/README.md

 asyncio.run(mission())
 ```

-Congrats!
-Your first simulated mission!
+Congrats on your first simulated mission!
 Now let's run the exact same code on a real Tello.
 We're assuming you know how to connect to Tello from your computer so go ahead and do that.

 Once connected you'll run the exact same code above with two small difference.
 We're using a different import and constructor necessary to interface with the Tello drone.